Login for PhD students at UCPH Login for others

 The course is relevant to PhD students from the following graduate programmes at the Graduate School of Health and Medical Sciences, UCPH:

-The course will be relevant for a large number of graduate programmes due to the deepening penetration of various forms of ‘artificial intelligence’ into most stages of research.
+The course will be relevant for a large number of graduate programmes due to the deepening penetration of various forms of ‘artificial intelligence’ into many stages of education and research.
 However, it is the most relevant for the following three programmes:

 Language